Can Females Get Hair Transplants?

-While most patients undergoing surgical hair restoration are male, many females can also have this procedure successfully.
+While most patients undergoing surgical hair restoration are male, females can also have this procedure successfully.

-It is commonly done using the follicular unit extraction (FUE) technique, in which small groupings of hairs, known as grafts, are extracted from the back of the scalp and then redistributed to the balding areas.
+Female hair transplants are commonly done using the follicular unit extraction (FUE) technique, in which small groupings of hairs, known as grafts, are extracted from the back of the scalp and then redistributed to the balding areas.
+The results of this procedure are permanent.

 If you have a strong and stable donor area – a permanent strip of hair at the back and sides of the scalp – hair transplant surgery is possible in the following cases: